CloudBoost/developers/en/DataStorage/getstarted.md

 >Important : Column names cannot start with a number and cannot contain any special characters.
 Column name should not be same as any other columns of the same table.

 After you create a new column.
 You can begin integrating CloudBoost with your project.
-In this example, We have created a column called `name` which is of type `text`.
+In this example, We have created a column called <span class="tut-snippet">name</span> which is of type <span class="tut-snippet">text</span>.
 (To check other out CloudBoost Data Types, Click here.)

 #Initialize your app